phanbaominh/PTUDW-17TN-Nhom13/README.md

 ### Migrations / Seeding

-- Run `yarn migration:run` to run all migrations / seedings.
+- Run `yarn migration:run` to run all migrations.
+- Run `yarn seed:run` to run all seeders.
+- Run `yarn schema:drop` to drop all tables (destroy the db basically, should only be used in development)
+- Run `yarn db:rebuild` to run in order `schema:drop`, `migration:run`, `seed:run`

 _FYI, migration means a change to the database's structures (tables, columns, etc) and seeding means creating data in those tables and columns._